pyconau/2021-website/data/Page/social.md

 _Requirements_: Check [FoundryVTT requirements](https://foundryvtt.com/article/requirements/)

-_Capacity_: 6 per session; register your expression of interest in this [form](https://docs.google.com/forms/d/e/1FAIpQLSdmGlRUZgeeJ1W9W5SZmHB4p9tEueqZOOStUwR0Ruw6Nf_uWw/viewform) Saturday until 5pm.
+_Capacity_: 6 per session; register your expression of interest by Saturday 5pm.
 Six people will be randomly selected per session, and they will be notified by Saturday 6pm via venueless and email.

 _Host_: Henry Walshaw